ericmckevitt/rmpc-config/README.md

   <p><em>Search Demo</em></p>
   <p>Using fuzzy search to find artists and albums instantly within a large local library.
 Assuming .mp3 files are tagged with metadata, you can create advanced searches based on artist, genre, features, etc., using regular expressions.</p>
 </div>

+# Utilities For Adding Music & Metadata

+I have a music directory that rmpc pulls from located at `~/Music/mpd/`, so much of the setup will depend on this assummption, but feel free to adjust to your setup.

+## `utils/tag_music.sh`

+I have the `tag_music.sh` script located in my `~/Music/` directory.
+This script adds standardized ID3 metadata (artist, album, track title, and track number) to each .mp3 file in an album folder using the eyeD3 tool.
+To use:
+- Set value for `ARTIST` variable
+- Set value for `ALBUM` variable
+- Set value for `DIR` variable, representing the path to the mp3 files for that album
+- Fill in the `TRACKS` array with the names of the album's tracks (matching the mp3 filenames) in track-order.
+- Run with `./tag_music.sh` from the same directory the script is in and ensure all tracks were found and tagged.